menu

 Demographics

-The overall education level of Jamaica is somewhat higher than in the average US city of 21.84%: 28.04% of adults 25 and older in the town have at least a bachelor's degree.
+In terms of college education, Jamaica is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 28.04% of adults 25 and older in the town have at least a bachelor's degree.

 The people who call Jamaica home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Jamaica residents report their race to be White, followed by Native American.
 Important ancestries of people in Jamaica include German, Irish, English, Polish, and French.